IQ Option

 IQ Option is a binary options trading broker that also offers services in Forex, stocks, and cryptocurrencies.
 The company was founded in 2013.
 In 2017, IQ Option shifted its focus to CFDs and cryptocurrencies, though binary options remain a significant part of its operations in certain markets, particularly where regulations are less stringent.

 Operating in various jurisdictions without proper authorization or licensing, IQ Option has faced fines, lawsuits, and bans.
-Regulatory authorities in countries like India, Australia, Cyprus, Brazil, and Indonesia have flagged the company's activities, ranging from non-compliance with financial regulations to alleged fraudulent practices.
-Despite this, the company claims to operate in over 200 countries.
+Regulators in multiple jurisdictions have issued warnings or taken actions concerning IQ Option or entities using the IQ Option brand, including administrative sanctions by the Cyprus Securities and Exchange Commission (CySEC), an ASIC action regarding unlicensed OTC derivative providers, a stop-order/market alert by Brazil's CVM, and inclusion on the Reserve Bank of India's alert list of unauthorised forex trading platforms.

 Profile

 As of 2023, the company is headquartered in Cyprus and employs around 200 people across offices in Dubai, London, Gibraltar, the USA, Australia, Eastern Europe, and Malaysia.
 The company offers over 250 financial instruments, including Forex, stocks, cryptocurrencies (26 listed), commodities, and ETFs.
 IQ Option claims to have millions of customers in more than 200 countries, but those numbers are difficult to verify.

+In March 2026, IQ Option was part of Quadcode, a group that also operated Amaiz and Quadcode AI.
+In the same month, Quadcode acquired "a significant strategic stake" in Game 7, the operator of FPFX, PropAccount.com and BullRush.

 History

 IQ Option was founded by Dmitry Zaretsky, a Russian entrepreneur who grew up in Saint Petersburg and graduated from the Saint Petersburg State University Mathematics and Mechanics Faculty.

-The company was registered in Cyprus under the name IQ Option Europe LTD on 12 December 2013., and acquired a license from the Cyprus Securities and Exchange Commission (CySEC) in 2014.
-Already in 2016, its trading platform had grown popular.
-The company had invested heavily into development of its trading tools and instruments.
+The CySEC register lists IQOption Europe Ltd as a Cypriot investment firm with licence number 247/14 (licence date: 30 July 2014).
+By 2016, its trading platform had gained visibility in the retail trading sector.